-So in this article, we show you how to display a Facebook events calendar in WordPress, step-by-step, using a few different methods which are as follows:
+In this article, we show you how to display a Facebook events calendar in WordPress, step-by-step, using these methods:

-To start, let’s talk about why it’s important to embed a Facebook events calendar on your website.
+To get started, let’s talk about why it’s important to embed a Facebook events calendar on your website.

 Why Embed Facebook Events on Your Website?

-There are several reasons why your business might want a Facebook events calendar displayed on your website.
+There are several reasons why your business needs to display Facebook events on your website.

-Here are a few more reasons for embedding Facebook events in WordPress:
+Here are a few more reasons for embedding Facebook events in your WordPress website:

-- You can promote your events to a relevant audience outside your Facebook community to increase attendance.
+- You can promote your events to your visitors, even if they don’t use the Facebook app, so you can boost attendance.

 - You can boost Facebook page engagement and help your content appear higher up in the news feed, raising awareness and increasing traffic to your page.

-- Displaying Facebook events on WordPress keeps people on your site for longer.
-The longer people stay on your website, the better your site’s rankings can be.
-It also increases the chances of your visitors to convert into paying customers.
+- Displaying Facebook events on WordPress keeps people on your site for longer which is better for your site’s SEO.

 Now that you know the benefits of embedding a Facebook events calendar in WordPress, let’s look at how to do it.

-To use the solutions below, you should first ensure your business has a Facebook page set up.
-You also need to set up Facebook events for your page for the different methods to work.
+To use the solutions below, you should first make create a new page on Facebook for your business if you don’t have one yet.
+You also need to set up a Facebook page events tab.

 When you’ve done that, come back to this guide to move on with adding Facebook events to your website.